-axes, knives and the hundred and one items of a gypsy life.
+cle to suggest a complete camping outfit, including tents, sleeping bags, axes, knives and the hundred and one items of a gypsy life.
 These are details upon which Vanity Fair would be delighted to give more however, will be found pictures of some of the articles of clothing which one will find very useful contributions to the pleasure of any camping trip.
 It will be noted that they include several types of warm sweaters and sweater-like coats, a tweed norfolk jacket and knickerbockers and woolen puttees.
 Warm things to even think about in the middle of a blistering minute information on request.
-On these pages, come in the hill country or the backwoods.
+On these pages, latitude of Fifth Avenue and Forty-second Street; but you will find them more than welcome in the hill country or the backwoods.
 Two excellent types of shoes for rough outdoor work are also pictured.
 One is a high moccasin or cruiser boot with a full sole and heel which is one of the easiest forms of footwear for tramping and the trail.
 The other is a half-height woodsman's boot of oiled cowhide, very tough and wear-resisting, but, at the same time, soft and pliable.
 There are countless variations of boots for special uses in the woods and for climbing, of course, but these are two good sorts for the average uses of the camping trip.
 You will find it quite important to give time and thought to the selection of boots, for the wrong kind may easily take all the joy out of your sojourn in the wilds.

 I have promised heretofore to say a word on the proper grooming of various types of shoes.
 One of the provinces of the accomplished gentleman's gentleman is to know the recipes for the care of leather.
 Some of them worth knowing follow:

-ALL shoes should be cleaned on well-titting block trees.
+ALL shoes should be cleaned on wellfitting block trees.
 Tan shoes should never be worn two days in succession.
 Great care should be taken of them when wet, and they should not be allowed to dry until the trees have been put into them and they have been well scrubbed with soap and warm water until all stains are removed.
 Should any stains remain they can usually be removed with a little Propert's boot top powder (nut brown) mixed with water and applied with a stiff brush.
 Let the shoes dry gradually.
 When dry apply Brown's Lutetian Cream liberally.
 Polish with a soft brush and finish with a soft wool cloth or chamois.
-Then apply Wren's Paste sparingly and polish with soft brush, and finish lightly with a soft ~to be continued...
+Then apply Wren's Paste sparingly and polish with soft brush, and finish